MomsFriendlyDevCo/O/FUNCTIONS.md

   -V, --version        output the version number
-  -v, --verbose        Be verbose - use multiple to increase verbosity --collection <name>  Use the specified collection name instead of the document._collection meta property -h, --help           output usage information
+  -v, --verbose        Be verbose - use multiple to increase verbosity --collection <name>  Use the specified collection name instead of the document._collection meta property --select <fields>    Only pull the specified fields -h, --help           output usage information

 Notes:
   * Paths can be specified in dotted notation format
+  * Adding a '@collection' specifier will use that collection instead of guessing
   * Adding a mapping will populate the full object at the specified path instead of overwriting the original
   * If no schema is available to determine the reference the field name is tried followed by its plural before giving up
 ```